This accessibility statement applies to the Office of the Police and Crime Commissioner website

 This statement was prepared on 24th September 2022.
 It was last reviewed in February 2024.

-This website was last tested on 6th October 2022.
+This website was last tested on 30th January 2023.
 The test was carried out internally by the Office of the Police and Crime Commissioner for Bedfordshire.
-The website was also audited by the Cabinet Office to test accessibility in September 2022.

 Site compliance was checked by the Office of the Police and Crime Commissioner for Bedfordshire using a combination of manual testing and third party tools, including: